sarahciston/codingcare/posts/0critintro.md

 # What Is Trans\*formative TechnoCraft?

-These are instructions for myself(ves), past-present-future, gathering tactics from many traditions, making connections, strategies and wayfinding for the kinds of worlds and systems I want to be part of.
-From intersectional transfeminist infrastructures, self-hosting servers and [XXX]... to [xxx].
+These are instructions for myself(ves), past-present-future, gathering tactics from many traditions, making connections, collecting strategies, and wayfinding for the kinds of worlds and systems I want to [be part of/join/create].
+As a phrase, Trans\*formative TechnoCraft both proposes and describes a present possibility — an intersectional [trans\*feminist] approach to [reading and relating to] emergent technological systems.

 ## Trans\*formative